Martin Battersby: Art

 His career as an artist developed in parallel with other activities and he held his first one-man show in 1948 at the Brook Street Gallery, London.
-Shows on both sides of the Atlantic followed.
+Shows on both sides of the Atlantic followed in the 1950s.
 He became a master of the trompe-l'œil form and his work often reflected his obsessions with theatrical masks and sphinxes.
 Battersby also produced easel paintings and large scale murals and enjoyed the support of a wide group of patrons in the 1950s and 1960s.
 His first mural commission was from Lady Diana Duff Cooper in 1950, and other patrons included Audrey Pleydell-Bouverie, the Countess of Kenmare, Denis Martineau (for whom Battersby did seven panels at Mompesson House), Evelyn Waugh and John Profumo, as a present for his wife, Valerie Hobson.

 Later life

 From the 1960s onwards he began to develop his reputation as a collector, connoisseur and historian of the visual arts, decorating his home in Brighton in a typically lavish and eclectic way.
 He ran a boutique and printing studio named Sphinx Studio and in 1969, at the instigation of John Morley, his collection formed the basis for one of the first retrospectives of 1920s style when The Jazz Age was held.
 The exhibition was opened by Erté.

 In 1971, Battersby's partner, Paul Watson, committed suicide.

 In 1978, Battersby severed links with Brighton and his former interests, and moved to Fulham, London, where he continued to paint in preparation for a new exhibition that was to be held in 1982.
-He died, however, before the exhibition began.
+However, before the exhibition began, he died in Lewes.